Polyscripting takes a stand against would-be attackers looking to exploit the most dangerous kind of vulnerability?—?remote code execution.

 $WORDPRESScontents are copied over into

 /var/www/htmlare transformed from PHP into the new language using the recently generated transformer.

 If you’re a WordPress user, you should be asking your hosting providers to enable this.
 We couldn’t have made it easier.
-If you run your own WordPress, give it a shot.
-If you’d like to contribute, we accept Pull Requests.
+Polyscripting for PHP is source-available and free for non-commercial use.
 If you’re a cybersecurity company that specializes in detecting attacks, look out for the best syntax error you’ve ever had, in your logs.
-If you tweet at @polyverse_io, we’ll send you this t-shirt:
+If you tweet at @PolyverseCorp, we’ll send you this t-shirt: